-Having dealt with the nuts and bolts of foreshadowing in the previous article (why you should do it and how to do it), it's now time to look at some concrete examples of foreshadowing in action.
+Having dealt with the nuts and bolts of foreshadowing in the main article on structure (why you should do it and how to do it), let's look at some concrete examples of foreshadowing in action.

 The nine examples below are in no way a definitive list.
 There are actually as many ways to foreshadow events in a novel as there are novels themselves.
 But the examples will give you the idea of how foreshadowing works in practice...